 The SAFe certifications list is grouped into four central tiers based on the specific responsibilities and roles within an organization:

-We'll examine each level more closely so you can determine which of the numerous SAFe certifications best suit you.
+We'll examine each level more closely so you can determine which of the numerous SAFe certifications best suits you.

-These certifications give access to the SAFe ecosystem, making them popular beginner's certificates.
+These certifications give access to the SAFe ecosystem, making them popular beginner certificates.
 Such credentials serve to illustrate how the concepts of SAFe are systematically integrated into an organization.

 The Strengthening Agile (SA) certification is the first level in the hierarchy of SAFe certifications.
 It is aimed at executives, managers, and agile change agents.
 This certification specializes in: